sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 **Usage**
 open a temrinal window type in `chmod 755` then a space, then drag the script on the window & hit enter.
-now right click on the `apollo-lib-macos.sh` script & open with Terminal.
+now right click on the `apollo-lib-macos.zsh` script & open with Terminal.

 [MediaFire](MediaFire.py)